spencertipping/bake/doc/searching.md

 The mnemonic is that `:` is read as "given" or "provided"; you're stating a precondition. `=`, on the other hand, is read as "means" or "is equivalent to".
-The validity of rewriting `=` is invariant with the availability of the terms on the right-hand side.
+The validity of rewriting a `=` form is invariant with the availability of the terms on the right-hand side.
 Note that both `:` and `=` support side-effects, but side-effects behave differently between the two.